JudeTulel/caartesi-task-manager/README.md

-# JavaScript DApp Template

-This is a template for JavaScript Cartesi DApps.
-It uses node to execute the backend application.
-The application entrypoint is the `src/index.js` file.
-It is bundled with [esbuild](https://esbuild.github.io), but any bundler can be used.
+# Cartesi Task Manager

+This is a simple cartesi DApp to store tasks in a to do list